kraken-tech/django-subatomic/docs/why.md

 or the need for atomicity (*Outcome* **3**) that doesn't have the potential to create a transaction instead.

+A function decorated with Subatomic's `@transaction_required` will raise an error when called outside of a transaction, rather than run the risk of creating a transaction with the wrong scope.

 ### Savepoints by default

 `atomic` defaults to *Behaviour* **A**